Event inputs

 Free plan forever.
 Every event you book gets the same math, calculated automatically against your real costs, so you stop running it in a sandbox and start running it in the business.

-Start freeUsed by 50+ coffee cart operators.
+Start freeBuilt for coffee cart operators, by coffee cart operators.

 The math is easy.
 Running it for every event is what matters.